Getting a driver’s licence in Canada

 Each region has its own set of rules for earning a driver’s licence.
 Age requirements vary — in Alberta, teens as young as 14 can get a learner’s licence — but in most provinces you need to be at least 16 years old to begin the process.

-- Passing a vision test
+• Passing a vision test

-- Taking driving lessons from a government-approved driving school
+• Taking driving lessons from a government-approved driving school

-- Passing at least one road test
+• Passing at least one road test

-The graduated license process in OntarioTo start the driver’s licence process in Ontario, you need to be at least 16 years old and pass a vision test and a written test.
-Here’s the online version of the Ontario driver’s handbook that helps prepare would-be drivers for their written test.
+To start the driver’s licence process in Ontario, you need to be at least 16 years old, pass a vision test, and a written test.

-Before you can get a full G licence, you must complete two learning levels: G1 and G2 and pass two road tests.
+Before you can get a full G licence, you must complete two learning levels: G1 and G2, and pass two road tests.
 You have up to 5 years to finish the whole process.
 After 5 years, you’ll have to start over.

 What can you do with a G1 licence?

-- Maintain a zero blood alcohol level
+• Maintain a zero blood alcohol level

-- Make sure every passenger wears a working seatbelt
+• Make sure every passenger wears a working seatbelt

-- Avoid driving between midnight and 5 am
+• Avoid driving between midnight and 5 am

 • Avoid driving on 400-series highways or high-speed expressways

-- Drive with a fully licensed driver who has four years’ experience and a blood alcohol of less than .05
+• Drive with a fully licensed driver who has four years’ experience and a blood alcohol of less than .05

 What can you do with a G2 licence?

 As a G2 licence holder, you can drive:• Without another experienced driver in the car

-- On all Ontario roads
+• On all Ontario roads

-- At any time of the day
+• At any time of the day

 You still need to maintain a zero blood alcohol level and carry only as many passengers as working seatbelts.

-After 12 months, you can take the G2 road test, which covers more advanced driving skills, including highway driving and parallel parking.
+After 12 months, you can take the G road test, which covers more advanced driving skills, including highway driving and parallel parking.
 If you pass, you’ll have a full G licence, which authorizes you to drive a car, van or small truck on any roadway, with or without passengers.

 Taking driving lessons from a government-approved driving school will help you develop the skills and habits you need to be a safe, confident driver.

 Whether you have a G1, G2 or a full G driver’s licence, you need to be properly insured to drive a vehicle in order to protect you, your car and other vehicles, property and drivers in the event of a collision.

-If you’re the parent of a teen driver who is using your insured vehicle to practice, you can simply add a secondary G1 driver on your auto insurance policy.
+If you’re the parent of a teen driver who is using your insured vehicle to practise, you can simply add a secondary G1 driver on your auto insurance policy.
 The G1 driver can’t drive on their own so most insurance companies allow them to be added at no extra cost.

 If you’re an adult new driver, you may be able to become a secondary driver on the auto insurance policy of a spouse, family member or friend.
 It’s not likely that an insurance company would provide auto insurance to a person who has a G1 licence.